GhouseRizvi/01RoboShop/Notes.md

-docker network create roboshop this will create a private bridged network, the advantage here is we can isolate the containers which belongs to this network pool , from getting assigned to outerpools.
+docker network create roboshop this will create a private bridged network, the advantage here is we can isolate the containers which belongs to this network pool , from getting assigned to outerpools. so other project will not get communicated with it, so this is safe can comunicate using names in the network.